 (1) Evolution.
-Many researchers believe that CΨ has developed according to the theory of evolution (by the Darwinian process of natural selection).
-The main debate that arose in literature is about the time and origin of CΨ in animals (e.g., Blackmore, 2013, 2018; Feinberg & Mallatt, 2016; Merker, 2007).
-For example, while a large number of researchers believe that CΨ depends on the evolution of the cerebral cortex; Feinberg & Mallatt (2016) suggested that sensory CΨ began much earlier and therefore it includes the vertebrates, the cephalopods and the arthropods.
-Merker (2007, p.
-80) similarly proposes the following idea:

-“The evidence and functional arguments reviewed in the article are not easily reconciled with exclusive identification of the cerebral cortex as the medium of conscious function.”
+Many researchers believe that CΨ developed according to the theory of evolution (the Darwinian process of natural selection).
+The main debate in the literature is about when CΨ originated in animals (e.g., Blackmore, 2013, 2018; Feinberg & Mallatt, 2016; Merker, 2007).
+Many researchers believe that CΨ emerged with the evolution of the cerebral cortex; Feinberg & Mallatt (2016), on the other hand, suggested that sensory CΨ began much earlier and therefore applies to vertebrates, cephalopods, and arthropods.
+In a similar vein, Merker (2007, p.
+80) reviewed evidence and functional arguments he claimed were “not easily reconciled with exclusive identification of the cerebral cortex as the medium of conscious function.”

-Be that as it may, it seems to me that sensory (primary) CΨ has been developed in an evolutionary process and was somehow created by the brain (probably by its most rudimentary form) and therefore it can be researched by the methodology that has been developed in the natural sciences.
-This approach therefore rejects ontological dualism and sees the fundamental CΨ-problem as follows: What is the mechanism by which CΨ is created in the brain?
-So far, an answer to that question has not been discovered.
+Be that as it may, it seems to me that sensory (primary) CΨ developed through an evolutionary process and was somehow created by the brain (probably in its most rudimentary form).
+Therefore, it can be researched using the methodology of the natural sciences.
+This approach rejects ontological dualism and sees the fundamental problem of CΨ as follows: What mechanism creates CΨ in the brain?
+This question remains unanswered.

 (2) Generality.
-Consciousness is not related specifically to any particular idea, thought, object, stimulus or response.
-The individual is aware of what he/she perceives, takes in, of what is happening in his/her external and internal worlds, at the same level of CΨ more or less.
+Consciousness is not related specifically to any particular idea, thought, object, stimulus, or response.
+Individuals are aware of what they perceive, of what is happening in their external and internal worlds, at the same level of CΨ more or less.

-Furthermore, given the generality of CΨ, one may propose that there is no correlation between CΨ and intelligence, level of education or degree of knowledge.
-One may not suggest that intelligence increases as a function of the increase in CΨ or vice versa.
-Why?
-Because, for example, a highly educated person and an ignorant one, or a wise person and a stupid, have more or less similar levels of CΨ when they wake up in the morning (for a similar idea see Koch, 2019).
-In addition, Doering, Schurger & Herzog (2021) suggest that it is difficult to distinguish between changes in CΨ and changes in cognitive processes, because these two appear together.
-Therefore, it is possible to attribute the cause for the change in behavior not to a change in CΨ but to a change in a MS, to a cognitive process.
+Furthermore, given the generality of CΨ, one may propose that there is no correlation between CΨ and intelligence, level of education, or degree of knowledge.
+One may not suggest that intelligence increases as a function of the level of CΨ or vice versa.
+A highly educated person and an ignorant one have similar levels of CΨ when they wake up in the morning (see Koch, 2019).
+In addition, Doering et al. (2021) suggested that it is difficult to distinguish between changes in CΨ and changes in cognitive processes because these two appear together.
+Therefore, it is possible to attribute the cause of a behavioral change not to a change in CΨ but to a change in a cognitive process or MS.